tim-cools/lexy-language/src/Introduction/3a_Functions.md

 A function is a callable unit of calculation logic that has a well-defined input (parameters) and output (results).
 A function has parameter and result variables, these are defined under the Parameters and Results keywords.
 Parameters define the input variables of the function, Results define the output.

+DEMO: You can execute the example functions on the right and see the results .

 ## Keywords

 | Keyword    | Description